-ASUS's revenues, operating income and cash flows are earned by providing water and/or wastewater services, including operation and maintenance services and construction of facilities at the water and/or wastewater systems at various military installations, pursuant to 50-year firm fixed-price contracts.
-The contract price for each of these 50-year contracts is subject to annual economic price adjustments.
-Additional revenues generated by contract operations are primarily dependent on new construction activities under contract modifications with the U.S. government or agreements with other third-party prime contractors.
+ASUS's revenues, operating income and cash flows are earned by providing water and/or wastewater services, including operation and maintenance services and construction of facilities for the water and/or wastewater systems at various military installations, pursuant to an initial 50-year firm fixed-price contract and additional firm fixed-price contracts.
+The contract price for each of these contracts is subject to annual economic price adjustments.
+Additional revenues generated by contract operations are primarily dependent on annual economic price adjustments, and new construction activities under contract modifications with the U.S. government or agreements with other third-party prime contractors.
+ASUS's subsidiaries continue to enter into U.S. government-awarded contract modifications and agreements with third-party prime contractors for new construction projects at the military bases served.
+During 2022, ASUS was awarded approximately \$34.4 million in new construction projects for completion beginning in 2022 through 2025.
+Earnings and cash flows from modifications to the initial 50-year contract or additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contracts thereafter with the U.S. government and agreements with third-party prime contractors for additional contractors for additional contracts may not continue in future periods.